Richard Douglas Fields, Ph.D.

 Nervous System Development and Plasticity

 Our research is concerned with understanding the molecular and cellular mechanisms by which activity in the brain regulates development of the nervous system during late stages of fetal development and early postnatal life.
 This work has three main areas of emphasis.
-1) We strive to determine how different patterns of neural impulses regulate specific genes controlling development and plasticity of the nervous system.
+1) We investigate how neurons and non-neuronal cells (glia) interact, communicate, and cooperate functionally.
+A major emphasis of this research is to understand how myelin (white matter in the brain) is regulated by functional activity, which could implicate myelin in learning, cognition, child development, and psychiatric disorders.
+The research is exploring how glia sense neural impulse activity at synapses and non-synaptic regions and the functional and developmental consequences of activity-dependent regulation of neurons and glia.
+2) We are determining how different patterns of neural impulses regulate specific genes controlling development and plasticity of the nervous system.
 This includes effects of impulse activity on neurons and glia and the molecular signaling pathways regulating gene expression in these cells in response to neural impulses.
-2) We investigate how neurons and non-neuronal cells (glia) interact, communicate, and cooperate functionally.
-A major emphasis of this research is to understand how myelin (white matter in the brain) may be regulated by functional activity, which could implicate myelin in learning, cognition, child development, and psychiatric disorders.
-The research is exploring how glia sense neural impulse activity at synapses and non-synaptic regions and the functional and developmental consequences of activity-dependent regulation of neurons and glia.
 3) We aim to determine the molecular mechanisms converting short-term memory into long-term memory, and in particular, how gene expression necessary for long-term memory is controlled.
-We use cellular, molecular, and electrophysiological studies in hippocampal brain slices.
+We use cellular, molecular, and electrophysiological, methods in primary cell culture, hippocampal brain slices, and in vivo two-photon imaging.

 Wake H, Lee PR, Fields RD.
 Control of local protein synthesis and initial events in myelination by action potentials.
 Science.
 2011;333(6049):1647-51.